microsoft/AirSim/docs/unreal_upgrade.md

-# Upgrading to UE 4.18 and Visual Studio 2017
+# Upgrading to Unreal Engine 4.18

 These instructions applies if you are already using AirSim on Unreal Engine 4.16.
 If you never installed AirSim, please see [How to get it](https://github.com/microsoft/airsim#how-to-get-it).